gkaimakas/SwiftValidators/README.md

 ### Installation

-SwiftValidators is available on CocoaPods under the name 'SwiftValidators'.
-To use in your project add on your Podfile
+SwiftValidators is available on CocoaPods for iOS 9.0+, Xcode 8 and Swift 3.0

 ````
 use_frameworks!